FireguiQueen/harvard-cs50/README.md

 At this stage, it's unlikely you'll have truly hard questions.
 They may feel challenging, but most can be answered with a quick Google search.
 Avoid asking others for help with basic or common questions in computer science (or any other scientific field) — it can be frustrating for them and is often unnecessary.

-Even though I’ve tried to make my explanations as clear as possible, I don’t have the patience (and likely, neither will you) to explain how everything works in depth.
+Even though I’ve tried to make my explanations as clear as possible, I don’t have the patience and enough knowledge (and likely, neither you do) to explain how everything works in depth.
+That's why books exist!

 ##### TD;LR
 CS50 is a great starting point for learning low-level programming concepts.
-Treat it as the first step in a much larger journey.
+But treat it as the first step in a much larger journey.

 ---